raygj/vault-content/enterprise/Vault Auditor Walkthrough.md

 # Vault Auditor Walkthrough

-_Vault auditor is a publicly available command line tool which runs on Linux and MacOS thatparses through Vault audit logs sitting on the filesystem and returns a client count seen in thoselogs.
+_Vault auditor is a publicly available command line tool which runs on Linux and MacOS that parses through Vault audit logs sitting on the filesystem and returns a client count seen in those logs.
 The tool does not connect to Vault directly and only operates on log data._

 ## requirements